From the Blog

 Squash: More Than Just a Pretty Fall Face

-Fall brings about all sorts of delicious squash varieties to our Co-op shelves!
+Fall brings all sorts of delicious squash varieties to our Co-op shelves!
 Many people believe only a few varieties of squash are edible, using most for their fall decorating.
 But actually, all squash varieties are edible!
 Use this guide to help you choose which squash is right for your recipe and enjoy the delicious fall flavors this wonderful produce provides.

 Did you know?